bghira/SimpleTuner/documentation/DOCKER.md

 ### Windows OS support via WSL (Experimental)

-The following guide was tested in a WSL2 Distro that has the Dockerengine installed and  also contained the SimpleTuner repository.
+The following guide was tested in a WSL2 Distro that has Dockerengine installed.

 ### 1. Building the Container